Beyond the Bike Seat: How the Humble Saddle Became Cycling’s Health Revolution

 3. Feedback features that might soon help prevent injuries before they start

-The future of saddle design is personal, dynamic, and interconnected-blending the worlds of sports, engineering, and health tech in ways we could’ve only imagined a decade ago.
+The future of saddle design is personal, dynamic, and interconnected—blending sports, engineering, and health tech in ways we couldn’t have imagined a decade ago.

 Is High-Tech Always Better?
 Finding Balance With Tradition